 Warmblood Horses are middle-weight types and breeds.
 They originated in continental Europe.
 Quarter Horses, Morgans, and American Saddlebreds are just a few of the many Warmblood horses, which have been bred into very high standards in the U.S. Here we are going to talk about the American Warmblood Horse, also known as a sports horse.

 It is more of a type than a breed and is intended for the traditional sport horse disciplines and combined driving.
-It doesnt have a specific bloodline, which means that any horse that meets the requirements specified in the studbook can be included in this horse breed.
+It doesn`t have a specific bloodline, which means that any horse that meets the requirements specified in the studbook can be included in this horse breed.

-First in 1981 was established the American Warmblood Registry and two years latter an International, non-profit profit Performance horse corporation was founded- The American Warmblood Society.
-They are both dedicated to the development of all Sport horses to the Olympic levels.
+First in 1981 was established the American Warmblood Registry and two years later an International, non-profit profit Performance horse corporation was founded- The American Warmblood Society.
+They are both dedicated to the development of all Sports horses to the Olympic levels.
 To be registered, a horse of this breed must meet certain criteria and stringent inspection.
 All bloodlines are accepted if they have qualities and talents in traditional horse sports Dressage, Eventing and Show Jumping.

 Close full screen [Esc]